-- 1.1 Western Sydney University International College (WSUIC) is committed to ensuring that all staff and students meet the legal and compliance obligations imposed by the Copyright Act, 1968 and all current copyright licence agreements which WSUIC is a signatory to. - 1.2 This policy explains WSUIC's expectations regarding the use of third party copyright content for educational and non-commercial purposes.
-It is supported by procedures and guidelines to inform and support staff and students of WSUIC in minimising the risk of copyright infringement. - 1.3 Australian Copyright Law is contained in the Copyright Act 1968. - 1.4 Australian Copyright Law is affected by court decisions, Government reviews, International Treaties and Free Trade Agreements.
+1.1 Western Sydney University International College (WSUIC) is committed to ensuring that all staff and students meet the legal and compliance obligations imposed by the Copyright Act, 1968 and all current copyright licence agreements to which WSUIC is a signatory to.

+This policy explains WSUIC's expectations regarding the use of third-party copyright content for educational and non-commercial purposes.
+It is supported by procedures and guidelines to inform and support staff and students of WSUIC in minimising the risk of copyright infringement.

+- 1.2 Australian Copyright Law is contained in the Copyright Act 1968, as amended from time to time. - 1.3 Australian Copyright Law is affected by court decisions, Government reviews, International Treaties and Free Trade Agreements.